 You will need Adobe Acrobat Reader to access these files.

 Annual Immunisation coverage reports for Australia since 2007 can be accessed here.

 NCIRS also produces annual immunisation coverage reports for New South Wales.
 These can be accessed here.

 The AIR data transfer study is the first attempt at the national level since 2001 to systematically audit the accuracy of AIR data.
-In 2016 the Australian Government Department of Health (Health) funded NCIRS to undertake, with support from the Australian Government Department of Human Services (DHS) and state and territory health departments, a national study to assess the effectiveness of data transfer to AIR and identify ways to improve it.
+In 2016 the Australian Government Department of Health and Aged Care (Health) funded NCIRS to undertake, with support from Services Australia and state and territory health departments, a national study to assess the effectiveness of data transfer to AIR and identify ways to improve it.
 On the basis of our findings, the most influential areas in which data recording, transfer and handling could be improved to optimise the effectiveness of data transfer to AIR include:

 data entry for all methods of transfer to AIR

 processes for transfer of vaccination encounter information to AIR